-The BOLD activity pattern during REM-sleep in pigeons shows remarkable similarities to results obtained in humans30.
-We observed significant activations in the mesopontine tegmentum, cerebellum, visual and intralaminar thalamus, amygdalar nuclei, further limbic and paralimbic structures, striatum, parts of the avian "prefrontal" structure, and most sensory and associative sensory areas of the pallium with the majority of these sensory areas being visual.
-This overlaps with findings in mammals^{31-34}.
-Thus, the bilateral activation of primary and higher order visual regions in pigeons might support visual imagery during REM sleep34, while activation of the amygdala suggests that such experiences involve emotions30.
+The widespread BOLD activity pattern during REM-sleep in pigeons shows remarkable similarities to results obtained in humans34.
+We observed significant activations in the mesopontine tegmentum, cerebellum, visual and intralaminar thalamus, amygdalar nuclei, further limbic and paralimbic structures, striatum, parts of the avian prefrontal-like structure, and most sensory and associative sensory areas of the pallium with the majority of these sensory areas being visual.
+This overlaps with findings in mammals35-41.
+Thus, the bilateral activation of primary and higher order visual regions in pigeons might support visual imagery during REM sleep38.
+Such imagery might be linked to rapid eye movements, which are thought to track visual scenes in dreams^{38,42-44}.
+Activation of the amygdala suggests that such experiences involve emotions^{34,43}.
+The potential emotional content might be linked to the rapid constrictions of the pupils occurring during REM sleep, which also occur during courtship and aggression in awake birds21.
+However, even in humans, it remains controversial whether behaviors occurring during REM sleep are directly linked to dream content^{45,46}.

-It is obviously unclear if pigeons experience dreams similar to humans35.
+It is obviously unclear if pigeons experience dreams similar to humans47.
 With respect to the content of potential dreams, however, a very preliminary hypothesis could be formulated.
-When organisms move forward, they experience optic flow as a visual expansion in the direction of self-motion36, while local motion signals code for obstacles that should be avoided37.
-Such optic flow and local motion signals are integrated in the oculomotor cerebellum of which folia VI is a part38.
-Folia II-VI were also activated during REM sleep and further integrate tactile input from the whole-body surface of the bird, including the wings39.
-REM associated BOLD signals also covered those parts of the thalamic n. rotundus that are activated by optic flow and small moving objects40.
-These rotundal signals are then processed in the pallial visual tectofugal system and its associative visual areas41, which were also active during REM sleep.
-Thus, it is tempting to speculate that our pigeons might have dreamed about scenes of flying while avoiding collisions with other objects.
+When organisms move forward, they experience optic flow as a visual expansion in the direction of self-motion48, while local motion signals code for obstacles that should be avoided in flight through visually cluttered environments49.
+Such optic flow and local motion signals are integrated in the oculomotor cerebellum of which folia VI is a part50.
+Folia II-VI were also activated during REM sleep and further integrate tactile input from the whole-body surface of the bird, including the wings51.